johnbalvin/gozillow/readme.md

 ## Features
 - Fetches property details from Zillow using a property URL or ID.
 - Parses the retrieved HTML content to extract structured property information.
-- Represents property data in a well-defined Go struct `PropertyInfo`.
 - Implemented in Go for performance and efficiency.
 - Easy to integrate with existing Go projects.